 We have entered into a 10 year supply agreement for the exclusive manufacture of a portion of one of our Household Cleaning products.
-Although we are committed under the supply agreement to pay the minimum amounts set forth in the table below, the total commitment is less than 10 percent of the estimated purchases that are expected to be made during the course of the agreement.
+Although we are committed under the supply agreement to pay the minimum amounts set forth in the table below, the total commitment is less than 10 percent of the estimated purchases that we expect to make during the course of the agreement.